hale042/2025-fall-CS370-team2/Journal/meeting_notes.md

 - Where:
 - What:

-Meeting for sprint 1:
+Meeting for sprint 3:
-- When:
+- When: Fri, Oct 31
-- Who:
+- Who: Nikita, Lundon, Luke, Ricky
-- Where:
+- Where: discord (was supposed to be on zoom)
-- What:
+- What: talk about progress and plannning for how to work on the project going forwards